 Cultivating employee engagement should be a top priority for management in any industry.
 And one of the easiest and most effective ways to help your staff feel present and driven in their jobs is to encourage them to set development goals that always keep them moving forward.

-But for goal setting to be effective, it has to be more than just something that managers check off their “to-do” list.
+But for employee goal setting to be effective, it has to be more than just something that managers check off their “to-do” list.
 Let’s dive into the basics of employee goal setting and how you can implement this high-impact practice within your organization.

 What is employee goal setting?

 Employee goal setting is the process of setting specific, measurable and role-oriented objectives which employees work towards while at your company.
 Typically, employee goals are a collaborative effort between a manager and a direct report.
 They take into account the employee’s personal growth targets, requirements of their future desired role and resource availability.